-Discover how to send money to Poland with the best providers with these 4 steps
+Find out how to send money to Poland at the lowest cost in 4 easy steps

 We are approximately 20 million poles living abroad (one of the largest diaspora in the world!) and many of us still have strong ties with our home country.
 This means we also send a lot of money to Poland (almost 170 million zlotys in 2015)... but even more could arrive if we were using more efficient ways to make our international money transfers.